google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

    These allow us to implement 'lazy' `{let ...}` and `{param ...}` statements that render content blocks.

+### Glossary

+A few specialized terms are used throughout this document and the implementation.

+ * `detach`: A 'deatach' is the act of pausing rendering, saving execution state and returning control to our caller.
+We are 'detaching' the current rendering thread from the render operation.
+ * `attach`: The counterpart of `detach`.
+This is the act of attaching a new thread to a detached rendering operation.
+We may also use the term 'reatach'.

 ### Helper Objects and APIs